Is health insurance worth it? Here’s the math.

 - Prescription drugs

-- Rehabilitative and habilitative services (those that help patients acquire, maintain, or improve skills necessary for daily functioning) and devices
+- Rehabilitative services and devices that help patients acquire, maintain, or improve skills necessary for daily functioning

 - Laboratory services